ramdesh/iot-starter-for-android/README.md

 The IoT Starter application can be used in 2 ways.

 ### 1. Connect to IoT Quickstart
-In order to connect to IoT Quickstart, all you need to do is specify 'quickstart' as the organization and enter a valid device id.
+In order to connect to IoTF Quickstart, all you need to do is specify 'quickstart' as the organization and enter a valid device-id.
 The Auth Token field can be left blank.
 The device-id is a 12 hexadecimal character MAC address in lower case, without delimiting characters.
 For example, a36d7c91bf9e.
 For more details, refer to the [Connect to Quickstart recipe](https://developer.ibm.com/iot/recipes/improvise-connect-quickstart/).

-Once the app is connected, you can see the data visualized by going to [IoT Quickstart]() and entering the same device-id in the MAC address field.
+Once the app is connected, you can see the data visualized by going to [IoT Quickstart](https://quickstart.internetofthings.ibmcloud.com/) and entering the same device-id in the MAC address field.

 ### 2. Connect to an IoT organization as a registered device
 In order to try the application as a registered device, you must have an IoT Foundation organization.
 This can be done by signing up for an IBM Bluemix trial and creating an instance of the IBM Internet of Things Foundation service.
 This will create an IoT organization where you can register devices.
 Next, you must register your device with your organization.
 When registering your device, create a new device type called `Android` (case sensitive).
 More detailed instructions on registering devices can be found at [IBM Internet of Things Foundation](https://internetofthings.ibmcloud.com/#/).